 The downsides to using your own router

-There are two main downsides to replacing your ISP router with your own: the expense and the responsibility.
+There are two main downsides to replacing the ISP router with your own: the expense and the responsibility.

 A good quality router with advanced features will cost in excess of £100.
 Prices will vary depending on the features you require, the type of connection you need and the number of ethernet ports you want.

 The main benefit of using an ISP router is that it is plug and play.
-Once set up, you leave it alone and it provides internet access.
-Buy your own and the buck stops with you.
+Once set up you leave it alone and it provides internet access.
+But buy your own and the buck stops with you.
 You have to configure it, monitor it and troubleshoot it should it go wrong.
 You may need to set your ISP router to modem only or bridged mode, or call your ISP and have them allow your router’s MAC address onto their network.

 But if you’re happy with that, using your own router is a definite step forward in optimising and taking control of your network.